cloud-gov/cg-ui/docs/explainers/cli-vs-api.md

 ### The versions you may come across

 - API
-  - /v2 -- deprecated, still in use by older software such as Stratos
+  - /v2 -- DO NOT USE!
+Deprecated, still in use by older software such as Stratos
-  - /v3 -- same database as /v2 but very different patterns of access
+  - /v3 -- uses same database as /v2 but different patterns of access
 - CLI
   - CLI 7 -- not deprecated but lacks some features of CLI 8
   - CLI 8 -- introduces async operations, updates to commands

 Our application uses the /v3 API endpoints.
-We have no plans to use /v2 unless if functionality we require is not yet available in /v3.
+[Both the v7 and v8 CLI are backed by the /v3 API](https://github.com/cloudfoundry/cli?tab=readme-ov-file#getting-started), as well.

 ### Context